12 essential customer service metrics & KPIs + how to apply them

 11. Handled Tickets by Channel

 Tickets can come from a variety of channels, so you’ll want to track them by source.
-Here are a few commonly used channels:
+Here are a few channels customer service teams commonly use:

 - Live chat